-In this "bad case", the Add() operation is a pure "adding data" operation with direct access to the OrderItems collection.
-Therefore, most of the domain logic, rules or validations related to that operation with the child entities will be spread across the application layer (Command-Handlers and

-Web API controllers).
+In this "bad case", the Add() operation is a pure "adding data" operation, and most of the domain logic, rules or validations of operations related to that operation with the child entities will be spread across the application layer (Command-Handlers and Web API controllers).
 Eventually you'll have "spaghetti code" or a "transactional script" code implementation.